vlstill/presentations/concur_s2019/pres.md

 **Reduction**

-- keep visible only *external* states and states needed to avoid cycles (based on CFG)
+- keep visible only *external* states and states needed to avoid cycles (based on control flow)

     . . .